Digital Transaction Guide

 - The FDIC does not contact bank customers directly; messages from the IRS, NACHA, etc. should be suspected as being fraudulent and verified prior to opening documents or installing software.

-- Our online banking program utilizes multiple layers of authentication, such as username, password, and random text to help ensure only authorized access occurs.
+- Our Digital Banking utilizes multiple layers of authentication, such as username, password, and random text to help ensure only authorized access occurs.

-- Our online banking program monitors your account for suspicious activity and patterns.
+- Our Digital Banking monitors your account for suspicious activity and patterns.
 If we become aware of suspicious activity on your account, we may contact you.

 - Sterling Bank continues to assess the risks and threats associated with online banking and periodically update the software to mitigate those risks and provide safe and secure online banking environment.